You are already perfect!

 A felt sense of connection and belonging...

-My aim as a teacher is to create an environment where my students can let down their defenses enough to be able to receive.
+My aim as a teacher is to create an environment where my students can let down their defenses enough to be able to listen.
 A teaching space for me means a safe holding space where we can begin to go inwards and explore our inner landscape.

 If we push ourselves, we can not truly discover what stresses us, when our patterns of tension are triggered, and how that feels.
 The idea is to know that you as a student have a choice, so that you feel autonomus and can start to connect to and awaken your resources and core strength.
 In my view this does not happen if we are pre-occupied with getting it "right".